techsoft3d/KinematicsToolkit/README.md

 The basic process of creating a new Kinematics Hierachy and interact with it is:

-1. Initialize Static KinematicsManager Object (only do this once per session)
+1. Initialize Static KinematicsManager Object (only do this once per session).
 2. Create a new Kinematics Hierachy (or load an existing hierachy template.
 In this case skip Step 3 & 4.
 See example further below on how to load a hierachy template and apply it to a model/node.
 3. Add components to the newly created Hierachy.
 4. For each component: